 Genetic screening can also be done at your first prenatal visit and later in your pregnancy.OR

-We are pleased to be a part of this exciting time in your life.
+We're pleased to be a part of this exciting time in your life.
 We look forward to offering you high-quality, compassionate care.

-Visits during pregnancy, or prenatal visits, are important.
+Prenatal visits are important.
 They help us make sure you’re healthy and everything is fine during your pregnancy.

-During these visits we’ll check your weight and blood pressure.
+During these visits, we’ll check your weight and blood pressure.
 We’ll also check your baby’s growth and listen to your baby’s heartbeat.